sensu/sensu-docs/content/sensu-core/2.0/reference/assets.md

 Windows | `C:\\ProgramData\sensu\cache\sensu-backend` | `C:\\ProgramData\sensu\cache\sensu-agent`

-If the requested asset is not in the local cache, it is downloaded from the asset url.
+If the requested asset is not in the local cache, it is downloaded from the asset URL.
 The Sensu backend does not currently provide any storage for assets; they are expected to be retrieved over HTTP or HTTPS.

 The agent expects that an asset is a `TAR` archive that may optionally be